fall2023csce5214/ltsm_stock_market_prediction/README.md

 In order to view or execute the various notebooks run the following command on any of the sub folders in this directory.

-Here is an example to launch the Permutations and Combination Notebook.
+Here is an example to launch the LTSM Notebook.

 ```sh
 jupyter notebook